 Concurrent with a distinguished career in publishing, Alexander Liberman was actively engaged as an artist, finding critical and popular acclaim for his paintings, photographs and sculpture.
-Standing more than 42 feet enabling viewers to walk around and through the work, Aria clearly references the artist’s admiration for architecture.
+Standing more than 42 feet, enabling viewers to walk around and through the work, Aria clearly references the artist’s admiration for architecture.
 An "aria" is an elaborate melody sung by one voice.
-The organic shaped elements of Aria seems to suggest music notes, while linear elements seem to reference a music staff or interlocking sounds with the color red unifying the composition.
+The organic shaped elements of Aria seem to suggest music notes, while linear elements seem to reference a music staff or interlocking sounds, with red color unifying the composition.

 Alexander Liberman.
 Aria, 1979-1983.
 Painted Steel, 42 feet tall.
 Gift of Fred and Lena Meijer. © Estate of Alexander Liberman.